-World shares mixed, India’s Sensex up 5.4% on tax cut news
+Global stocks ending action-packed week solidly

 Elsewhere in Asia, Japan’s Nikkei 225 index gained 0.2% to 22,079.09 and the Shanghai Composite index rose 0.2% to 3,006.45.
 The Kospi in South Korea climbed 0.5% to 2,091.52 and Australia’s S&P ASX 200 picked up 0.2% to 6,730.80.
 Hong Kong’s Hang Seng edged 0.1% lower, to 26,432.86.

-Expectations have remained modest as U.S. and Chinese officials meet in Washington to prepare for negotiations next month on a trade war that is hobbling regional and global growth.

-“To some extent the latest updates on U.S.-China officials having met face-to-face in Washington tilts the sentiment back to the positive, one to aid Asia markets, but it once again highlights the fragility of the market sentiment on this biggest risk that persists,” Jingyi Pan of IG said in a commentary.

-ENERGY: Benchmark U.S. crude picked up 64 cents to settle at $58.83 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude was up 61 cents at $58.74 a barrel in electronic trading on the New York Mercantile Exchange.
 It’s up 6.3% this week following the attack on a Saudi Aramco facility last weekend that temporarily cut the country’s exports by half.
-Brent crude, the international standard, rose 54 cents to close at $64.94.
+Brent crude, the international standard, rose 43 cents to trade at $64.83 a barrel.